 How to download NLTK corpus manually

-NLTK is a most popular package among all NLP packages available for Python.
+NLTK is the most popular package among all NLP packages available for Python.
 It can be used to solve all kind of basic to advanced level of NLP task.
+Important thing is NLTK requires lots of data or corpus to process any NLP task.
+Without those NLTK can’t do anything.

-For example if you are trying to do POS tagging (one NLP task) by following code.
+For example, if you are trying to do POS tagging (one NLP task) by following code.

 from nltk.tokenize import word_tokenize